EMDR in Thailand

 What are Some of the Advantages and Disadvantages of EMDR

 The good thing about EMDR is that some experts state it typically causes fewer adverse reactions than medications for depression and trauma symptoms.
 In addition, unlike some medications, EMDR may maintain its effectiveness even after the treatment ends.
-Moreover, it can provide a fast relief, where it requires a relatively shorter period of time, where the emotional discomfort feelings can be quickly addressed and relieve.
+Moreover, it can provide relatively faster relief, as it requires a shorter period of time to address the emotional discomfort associated with these feelings.

 Nevertheless, there are still some side effects from EMDR such as:

-- Feeling lightheadedness and Tiredness after the therapy: One of the main side effects that people often went through is feeling exhausted after going through an EMDR therapy.
+• Feeling lightheadedness and tiredness after the therapy: One of the main side effects that people often go through is feeling exhausted after going through an EMDR therapy session.
 This is because during the session the brain has to function really hard to reprocess and make new connections with emotions and memories.

 Disadvantages: